LAWS & INFORMATION FOR SAFE BIKING

-No traffic jams, no searching or paying for parking, and no air pollution, just free exercise and a good network of cycle lanes.
-There are many reasons why cycling as a means of transportation is becoming ever more popular.
-90 kilometres of cycle lanes and routes on streets with little traffic already exist in Innsbruck.
+No traffic jams, no searching or paying for parking, and no air pollution, just free exercise and a good network of cycle paths and lanes.
+There are many reasons why cycling as a means of transportation is becoming ever more popular as a means of transportation.
+90 kilometres of cycle lanes, bike paths and cycle routes on low-traffic streets with little traffic already exist in Innsbruck.
 We've collected some tips, tricks and general rules to help you safely discover and enjoy Innsbruck by bicycle.

 Cyclists can sometimes make their way between street traffic and pedestrians quickly and flexibly, and sometimes just leisurely.
 The correct conduct helps everyone, especially those 'slower' pedestrians.
 Following the traffic rules and respecting pedestrians should come naturally to every cyclist, and free movement in public areas is a privilege that not everyone can enjoy, so let's conduct ourselves as paragons of cycling!

-Bus and tram routes occasionally criss-cross cycling routes, and we recommend consideration from and for all parties.
-A simple way for everyone to continue on their way and keep their temper.
-At some bus stops, the cycle lanes disappear and it is recommended that cyclists take care and dismount, as the boarding and disembarking passengers often fail to notice any cyclists heading their way.
+Bus and tram routes occasionally criss-cross cycling routes, and we recommend all parties act considerationconsiderately and demonstrate mutual respect from and for all parties.
+A simple way This makes it easier for everyone to continue on their way and keep their tempercalm.
+At some bus stops, the cycle lanes disappear and it is recommended that cyclists take careexercise particular caution and dismount.
+The , as the boarding and disembarking passengers getting on and off public transport are often not expecting cyclists and cannot see them comingfail to notice any cyclists heading their way.

 Important laws for cyclists

-- If there is a cycle lane provided, it must be used.
+- If there is a cycle lane is provided, it must be used.